C++ (Windows Platform)

 file generated by Doxygen and includes descriptive information about classes, structures and interfaces.

-include directory
+include Directory

 It stores the header files used to call dynamic libraries: